FAQs

 Teaching mindfulness requires self-awareness, emotional intelligence, and interpersonal skills.
 This does not mean that struggles with difficult emotions, addictions, or relationships are considered a “problem.”
 Life challenges can actually serve our maturing, understanding, and compassion for others.
 Since people often come to meditation for help with their suffering and struggles, the questions are aimed at gaining a sense of how aware and equipped each candidate will be in responding to the difficulties that arise in their own lives and that they will encounter among their future students.

-Mentorship Program
+Mentor Program

 The mentorship program is a critical part of your training to become a teacher and will provide you with support and community as you move through the program.
 It consists of a monthly, 90-minute call with a group of six students and a highly qualified Mentor to collectively discuss program material and practice exercises together.
 Participants will be with the same Mentor and the same small group of students for the duration of the program.

-MORE INFORMATION ABOUT COMPLETING THE POWER OF AWARENESS TRAINING
+INFORMATION ABOUT COMPLETING THE POWER OF AWARENESS TRAINING

-Online Course
+Online Course Option

 INFORMATION ABOUT COMPLETING THE RETREAT REQUIREMENT